Dust Bowl: Drought and dust storms

-On April 14, 1935, known as "Black Sunday", the day started out clear and warm, with temperatures in the 80's and wind completely still, causing many people to let down their guard.
+On April 14, 1935, known as "Black Sunday", the day started out clear and warm, with temperatures in the 80s and the air completely still, causing many people to let down their guard.
 However, a diving cold front from Canada kicked up mountains of dust in the turbulent air in the Dakotas and plowed south across the Great Plains at 60 mph.
-Before the line, it would still be very still with the only sign of the advancing storm being the snapping of static electricity and the screeching of flocks of birds and rabbits streaming south.
-The storm caught many people off guard as unlike every other storm, the winds didn't pick up until the leading edge arrived.
-Once inside, the temperature plummeted by 30 degrees and the winds immediately increased to 60 mph.
-The dust fell straight down instead of sideways like the others and was also so dense that there was practically no visibility and one couldn't even light a lamp as there wasn't enough oxygen in the storm to keep it going.
-Denver-based Associated Press reporter Robert E. Geiger happened to be in Boise City, Oklahoma, that day.
-His story about Black Sunday marked the first appearance of the term Dust Bowl; it was coined by Edward Stanley, Kansas City news editor of the Associated Press, while rewriting Geiger's news story.
+The only sign of the advancing storm was the snapping of static electricity and the flocks of screeching birds and rabbits streaming south; unlike other such storms, the winds didn't pick up until the dust cloud's leading edge arrived.

+Denver-based Associated Press reporter Robert E. Geiger had been sent to "the dust sector" on assignment.
+His three-part story about Black Sunday marked the first appearance of the term Dust Bowl; it was coined by Edward Stanley, Kansas City news editor of the Associated Press, while rewriting Geiger's news story.

 Spearman and Hansford County have been literaly [sic] in a cloud of dust for the past week.
 Ever since Friday of last week, there hasn't been a day pass but what the county was beseieged [sic] with a blast of wind and dirt.
 On rare occasions when the wind did subside for a period of hours, the air has been so filled with dust that the town appeared to be overhung by a fog cloud.
 Because of this long seige [sic] of dust and every building being filled with it, the air has become stifling to breathe and many people have developed sore throats and dust colds as a result.